Peer-to-Peer File Sharing Advisory

 Dear Bates colleagues,

 If you are using a peer-to-peer (P2P) file sharing program such as BitTorrent to share copyrighted material without permission you are exposing yourself to great risk.
 You are also consuming large amounts of the college’s Internet bandwidth, which may affect the performance of your computer in doing your own work, and may also impede the work of others.
-While Bates has technologies in place to mitigate the impact of such activity on the college’s Internet connection, you should remove file sharing applications from your computer and limit your use to legitimate sharing of data.
+You should remove file sharing applications from your computer and limit your use to legitimate sharing of data.

 There are many ways to legally acquire music.
 For a list of some of these sources, see: